 ● Whether the policy covers both spouses

 Let’s take a look at possible costs.
 If you have $120,000 left on your mortgage, you may find a mortgage insurance policy with bare minimum coverage for $50 a month.
 Adding riders, such as return of premium and living benefits, can increase monthly premiums to $150 or more on that same $120,000 amount.

 Don’t confuse mortgage insurance with PMI

-If you’ve purchased a home with less than 20 percent down, your lender probably required you to purchase "private mortgage insurance," or PMI.
+PMI protects the bank or lender in case a homeowner stops paying a mortgage.
+If you’ve purchased a home with less than 20% down, your lender probably required you to purchase PMI.

 While mortgage protection insurance will pay off your loan when you die, PMI is intended to cover a portion of your loan if you default.
 The benefit is paid to your lender, not your family.